 Linux, Drupal and Mozilla are only a few examples of successful open source projects.
 Despite this there are still a lot of people in the industry who have reservations against open source.
 The general concern of most of these sceptics is why would anyone choose to work for free?

-I work for GoalGorilla, a leading Drupal agency that is deeply involved in the Drupal community and funds the core team of Open Social.
+Working open source with Drupal allows us to innovate quicker and receive important feedback and input from the Drupal community, using existing open source tools.
+Being involved in the Drupal community and funds the core team of Open Social.
 This distribution was developed completely open source, so when we asked the Drupal community for help of course we had to ask ourselves how we could motivate people to get involved.

 To get a deeper understanding of how we could get people motivated to help us, we did some research into the topic of why people contribute to open source projects in the first place.
 A study that looked into the motivations of contributors to the Linux project found two main reasons why people support open source projects for ‘free’.